synw/django-chartflo/example/README.md

 Create a `/templates` folder and copy `base.html` in it.
 Create a `/templates/dashboards/` folder and copy `users.html` in it.

-Run the generator: `python3 manage.py runscript chart_users`.
+Run the generator: `python3 manage.py gen myapp`.
+Where `myapp` is the name of the application where `charflo.py` is.
 Html files will be generated in `templates/charflo`

 Go to `/dashboards/users/` to see the results